MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-console/deployr-admin-managing-the-grid.md

 ## Grid Workload Distribution

->**DeployR Enterprise** supports an extensible grid framework, providing load balancing capabilities across a network of node resources.
-Since the **DeployR Open** supports a static grid framework of a single, local grid node with a fixed slot limit, the information in this topic does not apply.
+DeployR Enterprise supports an extensible grid framework, providing load balancing capabilities across a network of node resources.

 There are two workload distribution models supported by the DeployR grid: